solrevdev/solrevdev.github.io/_drafts/creating-a.net-core-global-tool.md

 dotnet tool install --global --add-source ./nupkg solrevdev.seedfolder
 ```

-Your tool should now be in your path from any folder.
+Your tool should now be in your path accessible from any folder.
 You call your tool whatever was in the ToolCommandName property in your .csproj file

 ```xml
 <ToolCommandName>seedfolder</ToolCommandName>